A9 Pass of Birnam to Tay Crossing

 Community Drop In Event – May 2019

-Community drop in events are being held on 16 and 17 May 2019 in Birnam Arts Centre as part of the A9 Dualling Pass of Birnam to Tay Crossing project.
+Community drop in events were held on 16 and 17 May 2019 in Birnam Arts Centre.

-These events will show a number of whole route options which have been developed using the options shown at the March 2019 community engagement events and will be assessed alongside the Community’s Preferred Route Option in the DMRB Stage 2 assessment.
+These events provided local communities and road users with an update on the design process, and presented a number of whole route options which were developed from the options shown at the March 2019 community engagement events to be assessed alongside the Community’s Preferred Route Option in the DMRB Stage 2 assessment.

 Community Engagement Event – March 2019

-Community Engagement events are being held on 26 and 27 March 2019 in Birnam Arts Centre as part of the A9 Dualling Pass of Birnam to Tay Crossing project.
+Community Engagement events were held on 26 and 27 March 2019 in Birnam Arts Centre.

-These events will let local communities and road users see the work that has taken place since the co-creative process identified a community option last summer.
+These events let local communities and road users see the work that had taken place since the co-creative process identified the Community’s Preferred Route Option.

-As part of that scoping work, the various elements of the community option have been examined in consultation with local residents living close to the A9 and key stakeholders.
-As a result a number of additional options have been developed that will now be included, along with the community’s option, in the next stage of the assessment process to identify a preferred route.
+As part of that work, the various elements of the community option had been examined in consultation with local residents living close to the A9 and key stakeholders.

 January 2016